 Proteome and transcriptome signatures correlate in a cell-type specific manner

 While transcriptome and proteome analyses can fulfill similar roles in Systems Biology, namely the genome wide characterization of cellular responses to perturbations, it is known that mRNA copy numbers are not powerful predictors of protein abundance.
 Pearson Correlation numbers for the explained variation in protein concentration by mRNA levels are given around R = 0.4 (corresponding to R-squared = 0.16) [1, 2], despite high precision between biological replicates in both mRNA and protein measurements [3].
-In our multi-omics analysis of 1723051494481 protein groups across three cell types (Alpha, Beta, Delta), two treatment conditions (control, IFNγ-treated) and three biological replicates (N = 18).
-In this dataset, we observed high inter-replicate mean R-squared values of 0.98 and 0.91 (supplementary 20250423_figure_panels_replicate_precision_P_T.ai), with mean CVs of 9.24 and 21.83 % (supplementary 20250423_figure_panels_CV_across_replicates_P_T.ai) for proteomics and transcriptomics, respectively.
-Correlation between transcriptomics and proteomics data was assessed via linear regression and Pearson correlation, where correlations were generally highest for Beta and lowest for Delta cells (figure 20250423_figure_panels_figure_5.ai, A, B).
-Furthermore, when exhaustively comparing all replicates with each other, proteome-transcriptome correlations were significantly lower for IFNγ-treated Delta, but not Beta cells when compared to controls (figure 20250423_figure_panels_figure_5.ai, C and supplementary 20250423_figure_panels_Fig_5_1_replicate_scatter.ai).
+The intersection of 7285 protein groups (proteomics) and 17230 gene products (transcriptomics) yielded 4481 shared proteins across three cell types (Alpha, Beta, Delta), two treatment conditions (control, IFNγ-treated) and three biological replicates.
+In this dataset, we observed high inter-replicate mean R-squared values of 0.98 and 0.91 with mean CVs of 9.3 and 21.7 % (panels fig_04_inter_replicate_scatterplot_...svg and fig_01.svg) for proteomics and transcriptomics, respectively.
+Correlation between transcriptomics and proteomics data was assessed via linear regression and Pearson correlation, where correlations were generally highest for Beta and lowest for Delta cells (panels figure_06_median_scatterplot_ for alpha, beta, delta).
+Furthermore, when exhaustively comparing all replicates with each other, proteome-transcriptome correlations were significantly lower for IFNγ-treated Delta, but not Beta cells when compared to controls (panels figure_05_correlation_boxplots.svg and supplementary panels fig_02_...svg).
 We speculate that this observed difference may be due to shorter-term transcriptional responses to IFNγ signaling, causing a discrepancy between the cell’s proteomic inventory and synthesized mRNAs.
 Subsequently, we asked whether cell type and/or treatment could be recovered from cellular proteomics and/or transcriptomics signatures.
-Indeed, we found that proteomics signatures allowed for perfect separation by cell type, but not treatment (figure 20250423_figure_panels_figure_5.ai, D).
-Conversely, transcriptomics signatures were only able to discern Beta cells, but failed to capture the difference between Alpha and Delta cells (figure 20250423_figure_panels_figure_5.ai, E).
+Indeed, we found that proteomics signatures allowed for perfect separation by cell type, but not treatment (panel figure_07_sample_sample_correlation_heatmap_proteomics.svg).
+Conversely, transcriptomics signatures were only able to discern Beta cells, but failed to capture the difference between Alpha and Delta cells (panel figure_07_sample_sample_correlation_heatmap_transcriptomics.svg).
 Taken together, these findings suggest that proteomics data offers a valuable and highly descriptive avenue of analysis beyond transcriptome sequencing.
 Furthermore, observed discrepancies in proteome-transcriptome correlation suggest cell-fate specific dynamics for messenger RNA and protein copy numbers.
 A question not investigated by this study is, whether longer IFNγ treatments might allow for closer synchronization of mRNA and protein levels upon perturbation.